 Potential renters should expect a background check, financial verification, and will be prepared for your screening process.
 Others who are hesitant to give you the green light on pulling their credit may be attempting to hide something about their history.
-While the renter may just be concerned about the pull for commitment reasons, it could be a red flag that they are trying to hide negative credit history, bankruptcy or even criminal records.
+While the renter may just be concerned about the pull for commitment reasons, it could be a red flag that

 The best solution is to have an open discussion with the renter about why they are hesitant and offer them an alternative means of verifying their rental history.
 If you don't feel comfortable with a potential renter for any reason, it’s best to err on the side of caution and move onto another applicant who appears more reliable.

 As a landlord, you're always trying to protect your investment.
 This means taking the extra steps to ensure that your renters are financially stable and unlikely to default on their rent.

 TheGuarantors uses as an AI-based model that leverages 1,000+ data points to predict renter default with 85% accuracy.
 We offer lease guarantee and deposit insurance in the form of our Rent and Deposit Coverage products, which increase access and affordability for renters to the homes of their dreams, while mitigating a landlord's risk of rent defaults, vacancies, lease breaks, holdovers, damages, and more.